iamendy/Givvie/README.md

 We're excited to have built Givvie to enable more users build better financial habits and hedge against inflation by leveraging on the blockchain technology.
 We plan to:

-- Add support for African Currencies,
+- Add support for more African currencies.
-- Introduce more usecases for Givvie token as incentives for users to save more.
+- Introduce more personal finance usecases for Givvie token as incentives for users to save more.
-- Implement services like decentralized loan protocols, utility bills settlement with digital assets and offRamp integration.
+- Implement access to services like decentralized loan protocols, utility bills settlement with digital assets and offRamp integration.
 - Add a liquidity pool that users can easily exchange GIVV Token for USDC.
+- Implement smart wallet accounts for our users to enable easier onboarding.

 Thank you!